huzhengyu/wave2solids/README.md

 Make some modifications in the comilation files, run in a terminal:

-`sed -i 'N;35 i fluidModels/olaFluid/olaFluid.C' ../Make/files.foamextend`
+`sed -i '35i fluidModels/olaFluid/olaFluid.C' ../Make/files.foamextend`

 `echo "\
     -lwaveGeneration \